awslabs/idf-modules/modules/storage/fsx-lustre/README.md

   - This parameter is not supported for file systems using the `Persistent_2` deployment type in version `2.10`.
 - `import_path`: The path to the Amazon S3 bucket that you’re using as the data repository for your Amazon FSx for Lustre file system.
 The root of your FSx for Lustre file system will be mapped to the root of the Amazon S3 bucket you select.
 If you specify a prefix for the Amazon S3 bucket name, only object keys with that prefix are loaded into the file system.
   - This parameter is not supported for Lustre file systems using the Persistent_2 deployment type in version `2.10`.
+- `dra_import_path`: Configure it when you want to link a specific path in your filesystem with S3 bucket, where you can import all the change(s) made on S3 onto the filesystem using Data repository assoociation.
+Must start with a `/`.
+- `dra_export_path`: Configure it when you want to link a specific path in your filesystem with S3 bucket, where you can import all the change(s) made on the filesystem onto S3 bucket using Data repository assoociation.
+Must start with a `/`.
 - `storage_throughput`: Required with `PERSISTENT_1` and `PERSISTENT_2` deployment types, provisions the amount of read and write throughput for each 1 tebibyte (TiB) of file system storage capacity, in MB/s/TiB.
 File system throughput capacity is calculated by multiplying ﬁle system storage capacity (TiB) by the PerUnitStorageThroughput (MB/s/TiB).
 For a 2.4-TiB ﬁle system, provisioning 50 MB/s/TiB of PerUnitStorageThroughput yields 120 MB/s of ﬁle system throughput.
 You pay for the amount of throughput that you provision.
   - For `PERSISTENT_1` SSD storage: 50, 100, 200 MB/s/TiB.
   - For `PERSISTENT_1` HDD storage: 12, 40 MB/s/TiB.